Is Flow Matching Just Trajectory Replay for Sequential Data?: Introduction

-\item \textbf{Empirical Validation.} Focusing on sequential data arising in nonlinear dynamics \cite{gilpin2023chaosinterpretablebenchmarkforecasting, berry2025limits}, we validate the theoretical insight and demonstrate the effectiveness of the proposed sampler on standard benchmark tasks (see Sec.~\ref{sec:exp}).
-Our results show that this nonparametric ``trajectory replay'' mechanism can perform competitively with trained neural networks (see Fig. \ref{fig:ConditionalForecast}), challenging the necessity of deep parameterization.
+\item \textbf{Empirical Validation.} Focusing on data arising in nonlinear dynamics \cite{gilpin2023chaosinterpretablebenchmarkforecasting, berry2025limits}, we validate the theoretical insight and demonstrate the effectiveness of FreeFM on standard benchmark tasks (see Sec.~\ref{sec:exp}).
+Our results show that FreeFM can perform competitively with trained neural nets (see Fig. \ref{fig:ConditionalForecast}), suggesting that it can serve as a simple and effective alternative to deep parameterization in some forecasting settings.
+For a broader evaluation, we also provide results on several low- and high-dimensional real-world datasets (see App. \ref{app_realworld}).
 Source code is available at \url{https://github.com/shoelim/FreeFM}. \end{itemize}